wp-plugins/sexybookmarks/readme.txt

 * Thanks to [Konstantin Kovshenin](http://kovshenin.com/) for help with the bit.ly bug
 * Thanks to [Alison Barrett](http://alisothegeek.com/2009/10/fugue-sprite-css/) for the idea of making a fugue icon sprite

 == Screenshots ==

 1. A quick preview of the final outcome (excess hidden)
 2. Another preview of the final outcome with excess networks displayed upon hover
 3. A preview of the admin panel associated with the plugin

 == Installation ==

-1. Upload the extracted archive to 'wp-content/plugins/'
+1. Upload the extracted archive to `wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu
 3. Open the plugin settings page Settings -> SexyBookmarks
 4. Adjust settings to your liking
 4. Enjoy!

-= Disabling Per Post =
-To disable the plugin on a specific post or page, simply add a new custom field to that post/page with the key **"Hide SexyBookmarks"** and the value **"true"**

 = Manual Usage =
 **As of v2.5 the menu can be inserted once anywhere within your site (even outside the loop) and it will still pull the appropriate data for the dynamic links**